 About Oral History Australia

-The aims of Oral History Australia are to:
+Oral History Australia aims to:

-- promote discussion and training on all aspects of the methodology and ethical practices of oral history as a discipline and a means of gathering and preserving social and cultural history;
+- promote discussion and training on all aspects of the methodology and ethical practices of oral history as a discipline and a means of gathering and preserving social and cultural history

-- foster preservation, access and use of oral history collections;
+- foster preservation access and use of oral history collections

-- support State and Territory Oral History associations;
+- support State and Territory Oral History associations

-- provide a national voice on all aspects of oral history; and
+- provide a national voice on all aspects of oral history, and

 - link Australian oral historians to the international oral history movement.

 Membership of Oral History Australia is comprised of the independently incorporated State and Territory associations of oral historians.
-The Northern Territory association is affiliated with South Australia and the ACT association with New South Wales.
+The Northern Territory is affiliated with South Australia and the ACT with New South Wales.

 All State Oral History Associations hold regular meetings, seminars and workshops and encourage members to lodge their work with libraries and archives for the benefit of researchers and to ensure preservation.
 Some states are able to provide recording equipment at very low rates to members.

 Oral History Australia’s work is governed by a national committee drawn from representatives of our six State associations.

 Oral History Australia publishes an open-access, online journal annually.
 The contents of the journal reflect the diversity and vitality of oral history practice in Australia and overseas.